Directed by Ted Berman, Richard Rich, and Art Stevens

 Above all, there's the most famous thing about The Fox and the Hound: the way that Slade and Copper's revenge is cut short with the deus ex machina of that bear, an eruption of primordial nature into a very human-feeling drama.
 Animated by Glen Keane, who made his name with it, the bear's an aesthetic break from everything else—even the meaner, more realistic versions of Tod and Copper.
 It's a chaotically-drawn nightmare of black smudges and red eyes that enters this movie like the wrath of God.
 It drives one hell of an action sequence (Disney's best since Maleficent turned into a dragon, at least)—and it aligns with the film's emotional arc perfectly.
 (It's likewise nice that Wolfgang Reitherman's final film—even if he ultimately had little to do with it—also got to end with a rad monster, just as his parts of Pinocchio, Fantasia, and Sleeping Beauty had.)
 Yet as awe-inspiring as Keane's bear is, I might love the denouement even more: the way that Copper remembers his friendship, and places himself between Slade and Tod, first hesitantly, then taking a final, determined step.
 Wordless and grand, there's enormous power in such a simple-seeming scene.

 The Fox and the Hound has taken a significant beating in later years as nostalgia fades and critics judge it as lacking against its peers—though it's hard to say why, given its neighbors are The Rescuers and The Black freaking Cauldron.
 (If I had to take a wild guess, it's because animation nerds align themselves with Don Bluth.
-For reasons that certainly do not actually show up in the man's filmography, they think he's a cool rebel.)
+For reasons that certainly are not actually embodied in the man's filmography or business practices, they think he's a cool rebel.)
 I don't believe I'm especially nostalgic for it: before rewatching it as an adult a year ago and again last week, I barely remembered it.
 But it's gained place fast in my personal Disney ranking, and for all its behind-the-scenes problems, if the annoying parts were just a little less annoying, or if it just hadn't lost its nerve with its central plot point, I think I'd call it a masterpiece.